-Four species of sea turtles nest on this beach: leatherback turtles, green turtles, olive ridleys and hawksbill turtles.
-The green turtle is the most abundant, but Cabuyal is also an important secondary nesting beach for critically endangered eastern Pacific leatherback turtles.
-The waters of the Gulf of Papagayo are also important internesting habitats and/or foraging grounds for all four species of sea turtles.
-Whales, dolphins, rays and many other species are also seen in the Gulf.
-During the project’s first few years of life, we reduced egg poaching, increased hatchling production and identified hundreds of species in the nearby and highly diverse marine and terrestrial ecosystems.
+Four species of sea turtles nest in the Gulf of Papagayo: leatherback turtles, green turtles, olive ridleys and hawksbill turtles.
+The green turtle is the most abundant, but we also registered critically endangered eastern Pacific leatherback turtles every year.
+The waters of the Gulf are also important internesting habitats and/or foraging grounds for all four species, and it is also frequent to see whales, dolphins, rays and several other species.
+During the project’s first few years of life, we have successfully reduced egg poaching, increased hatchling production and identified many unique species in the nearby and highly diverse marine and terrestrial ecosystems.

-- Night patrols: These are ~4-8 hours shifts depending on the activity.
-During night patrols we identify, mark and measure sea turtles, record nesting activities, count eggs and mark and protect all nests.
+- Night patrols: These are ~4-6 hours shifts depending on the activity.
+During night patrols we identify, mark and measure nesting turtles, record nesting activities, count eggs and mark and protect the nests.

-- Morning walks: (~2 hours) during morning walks we count tracks, verify nesting activity from the previous night and mark nests.
+- Morning walks: (~2 hours) during morning walks we count tracks, verify nesting activity from the previous night and mark nests when needed.

-- Other beach daylight activities: these usually take place in the afternoon and include triangulation of nests, nest excavations, taking temperatures and giving information to tourists when they are present.
+- Other beach daylight activities: usually take place in the afternoon and include triangulation of nests, nest excavations, taking temperatures and giving information to tourists if these are present.

 - Assisting with cooking and camp cleaning.

 Our base camp is located at Playa Cabuyal, in the Gulf of Papagayo.
 The Gulf is located in North Pacific Costa Rica and is an extraordinarily rich marine and terrestrial area.
 Cabuyal is at approximately 1 hour from the Liberia International airport and about 6 hours from the San Jose International airport.